Nonprofit boards are responsible for a broad spectrum of legal and fiduciary duties.

 2. Conducting strategic planning

-To meet organizational goals, a nonprofit board of directors must work with staff and volunteers to both conduct strategic planning and evaluate outcomes in terms of cost and effectiveness.
+To meet organizational goals, a non-profit board of directors must work with staff and volunteers to conduct strategic planning and evaluate the cost and effectiveness of outcomes.
+Strategic plans may be:

 - Operational (to address day-to-day and annual objectives)